shpe-uf/MemberSHPEPortal/README.md

 - Résumé Repository

 ## To Do/Known Bugs:
-- Fix times for token renewal modal and renewing the token.
+- [ ] Fix times for token renewal modal and renewing the token.
 (07/08/18)
-- Error message for non-matching passwords.
+- [ ] Error message for non-matching passwords.
 (07/08/18)
-- Buttons will log user out after renewing session.
+- [ ] Buttons will log user out after renewing session.
 (07/08/18)
-- Multiple errors in registering wrongfully shows password error message.
+- [ ] Multiple errors in registering wrongfully shows password error message.
 (07/14/18)
-- Event codes should all be converted to lowercase.
+- [X] Event codes should all be converted to lowercase.
 (07/15/18)
-- Add a new event type for miscellaneous events.
+- [ ] Add a new event type for miscellaneous events.
 (07/18/18)
     - Event type: Custom
     - Points: user determined (?)
+- [ ] Registration wrongfully notifies user that password does not meet criteria.
+(07/20/18)
+- [ ] Redeem points errors appear on login page.
+(07/21/18)

 ## Road Map:
 1. Admin Panel